home maintenance record system

 4. Start with the critical items: Don't try to document everything at once.
 Start with: appliance model numbers, contractor contact info, warranty dates, paint colors.

 5. Add details as you go: When you have an appliance repaired, add it to your record.
-When you find a good contractor, add them immediately.
+When you find a good contractor, add them to your contractor list immediately.
 When you paint, save the color info that day.

 6. Share with your household: Your spouse should be able to access this info too.
 When you're traveling and something breaks, they need it.